 This is quite an easy dish to make, it just takes time.
 It takes a very slow oven and a few hours.
 Perhaps it is best done on a Sunday afternoon, or a cold evening.
 The drying of the tomatoes intensifies their flavour, and you end up with a burst of ruby red goodness in your mouth.
 Intense.

 The time it takes to cook depends on the size of the tomato – obviously bigger tomatoes take longer to cook.
 It also depends on the stage at which you want to stop the baking.

 - leave them still quite “wet” – a little cooked, not very dry.
 This takes about 1 – 1.5 hours.
 The tomatoes must be used within a week of cooking.

 - remove them from the oven when half dried.
 This takes about 2 hours for cherry tomatoes.

 - leave them until they are quite dry, like plump dried apricots.
 This takes 2.5 – 3 hours for cherry tomatoes and longer for larger fruit.
 These tomatoes will last longer in the fridge.

-The recipe uses sumac.
-Sumac is a Middle Eastern spice – quite tart and quite yummy, and black-red black in colour.
+The recipe uses sumac, a Middle Eastern spice – quite tart and quite yummy, and black-red black in colour.
 Fresh and tangy, it comes from the berries of a wild bush that grows wild in all Mediterranean areas, especially in Sicily and southern Italy, and parts of the Middle East, especially Iran.
 It is an essential ingredient in Arabic cooking, being preferred to lemon for sourness and astringency.

 How to Use Dried Tomatoes